Angiosarcoma Workup

 Imaging Studies

-• Soft tissue angiosarcoma (extremities, retroperitoneum, abdominal wall)
+Soft tissue angiosarcoma

-• MRI: This provides more accurate delineation of the extent of local disease than CT scan.
-MRI provides sagittal and coronal views and better distinction between bone, vascular structures, and tumor than CT scan.
-MRI or plain radiographs should address the possibility of bone invasion by the tumor.
 MRI is the imaging modality of choice to evaluate the tumor response to preoperative radiation or chemotherapy.
 It can detect changes in tumor size and in the relationship of the mass to adjacent vital structures and can identify areas of intratumoral necrosis or hemorrhage, especially with the use of static or dynamic gadolinium-enhanced imaging techniques.

-• Bone angiosarcoma[20]
+Bone angiosarcoma

-• Radiography: The radiographic presentation of bone angiosarcoma is not specific, but plain radiographic assessment is paramount to characterize lesions and confirm their multiplicity.
-A solitary lesion (60% of cases) presents as a destructive lytic mass with irregular borders or a mixed lytic-sclerotic pattern and occasional bony expansion.
+Plain radiographic assessment is paramount to characterize lesions of bone angiosarcoma and confirm their multiplicity.
+[21] However, the radiographic presentation of bone angiosarcoma is not specific.
+A solitary lesion (60% of cases) appears as a destructive lytic mass with irregular borders or a mixed lytic-sclerotic pattern and occasional bony expansion.
 High-grade lesions exhibit features of complete cortical destruction and extension into soft tissue.
 The vascular nature of the neoplasm can be suggested if synchronous multicentric involvement of several bones of one extremity or anatomic region is present (40% of cases).
-Bone angiosarcoma can present a distinctive pattern of soap-bubble lesions because it frequently extends up and down the bone.
-When the spine is involved, the most common pattern is regional involvement in several contiguous vertebral bodies.

-• MRI: The test findings show a nonspecific decreased or variable signal intensity in T1 and an increased signal in T2.
+MRI shows a nonspecific decreased or variable signal intensity in T1 and an increased signal in T2.
 The lesions enhance with gadolinium.
 MRI is especially helpful in the characterization of the soft tissue extension and involvement of neurovascular structures and joints.

 Previous

-• Biopsy
+Biopsy

-• Early detection by means of biopsy offers the only realistic chance of a cure.
+Early detection by means of biopsy offers the only realistic chance of a cure.
 Diagnosis is based on the microscopic features of the biopsy or specimen and the ultrastructural and histochemical markers.

-• Appropriate biopsy of an extremity lesion requires avoiding several potential pitfalls.
+Appropriate biopsy of an extremity lesion requires avoiding several potential pitfalls.
 Core-needle biopsies and fine-needle aspiration (FNA) are accurate tools; however, larger samples of tissue may be necessary to obtain sections of viable tissue adequate for determination of grade and histologic type.

-• Orient the biopsy incision along the long axis of an extremity or parallel to the dominant underlying muscle group on the trunk.
+Orient the biopsy incision along the long axis of an extremity or parallel to the dominant underlying muscle group on the trunk.
 An improper biopsy incision may result in a significantly larger surgical defect than otherwise would be necessary to excise the biopsy cavity appropriately.
+In turn, this may result in significantly larger postoperative radiotherapy fields to encompass all tissues at risk.
+A poorly oriented biopsy tract can even challenge the planned limb salvage procedure.

-• The need for adequate hemostasis after a biopsy cannot be overemphasized.
+The need for adequate hemostasis after a biopsy cannot be overemphasized.
 Extravasation of blood allows dissemination of tumor cells and therefore increases the volume of tissue requiring treatment.

 Previous